heyyitsemyy/GWAS/README.md

 # GWAS
 This is meant for inspiration.
 Copying is at your own discretion.

-NOTE: PLINK binary files were too large for upload
+NOTE: PLINK binary files were too large for upload.
+Only code is uploaded

 PROJECT DESCRIPTION
 1) Perform linear regression in PLINK